esheldon/desdb/README.md

 Downloading Data
 ----------------

 There are scripts to download files using wget.
-After installation, these will be in your path.
+After installation these will be in your path.